Zivgl66/WeatherApp/README.md

 This is a mobile application designed to help you find out what's the weather around the world!
 This projet is part of an assignment given to me.
 I used React Native , Expo Go and JS to tackle it.
-Using the WeatherApi.com Free API I am getting real time information about the weather and displaying it to the user.
+Using the WeatherApi.com Free API I am getting real time information about the weather and displaying it to the user aswell as PIXEL API for images from the cities.

 ## Table of Contents (Optional)